 - Liquids – Beef stock (beef broth) and red wine.

-- Seasonings – Thyme, oregano, bay leaves, salt, and pepper make this slow cooker stew the best ever!
+- Seasonings – Thyme, oregano, bay leaves, salt, and black pepper make this crock pot beef stew the best ever!

 - Sear the beef!
 It’s important.
 Browning the beef first brings out way more flavor.